asmrkeys/yaradog/README.md

 - Pending assignment of different dog positions, barking, and alarm systems
 - Pending creation of configuration menu.
 * Pending backups to external device and file cleanup.
-* Review of cache and aggressive mode: The cache system was being changed, and now there are some strange behaviors to check in the log system.
-This needs to be reviewed.

 # **Credits:**
 - **YARA:** *The pattern matching swiss knife*<br>The project uses the [yara-python](https://github.com/VirusTotal/yara-python) library.
 YARA Open Source [here](https://github.com/virustotal/yara).